masoodqq/RestSharpAPI/README.md

 The code for WorkSummaries API is in file worksummariesapicode.txt

-Here is the sample JSON response from the WorkSummaries API:
+The JSON response from the WorkSummaries API is in <a class="js-navigation-open link-gray-dark" title="work_summaries.json" href="/masoodqq/RestSharpAPI/blob/main/work_summaries.json">work_summaries.json</a>